solita/solita.github.com/_posts/2022-03-28-embed-google-webfonts.md

 title: Embedding Google Fonts for better Privacy and GDPR conformance
 author: esko.suomi
 excerpt: >
-  Regional court in Munich, Germany recently rules Google Fonts as non-GDPR compliant due to the serving mechanism.
+  Regional court in Munich, Germany recently ruled Google Fonts as non-GDPR compliant due to the serving mechanism.
 This does pose a minor challenge, how does one embed webfonts to stay GDPR compliant?

 tags:
  - Google Fonts